slimsuite/diploidocus/Diploidocus.md

 * `purgehap` filters scaffolds based on post-processing of purge_haplotigs
 * `telomeres` performs a regex telomere search based on method of https://github.com/JanaSperschneider/FindTelomeres
 * `vecscreen` searches for contaminants and flags/masks/removes identified scaffolds
+* `regcheck` checks reads spanning given regions and also calculates mean depth and estimated copy number (if regcnv=T)
+* `regcnv` calculates mean depth and estimated copy number for regcheck regions from BAM file (no read spanning analysis)
 * `sortnr` performs an all-by-all mapping with minimap2 and then removes redundancy
 * `diphap` splits a pseudodiploid assembly into primary and alternative scaffolds
 * `diphapnr` runs `sortnr` followed by `diphap`